adamryman/logspout/custom/README.md

 # Custom Logspout Builds

+- TODO:
+Redo build script/ dockerfile to use multistage docker builds in order to do everything locally

 Forking logspout to change modules is unnecessary!
 Instead, you can create an empty Dockerfile based on `gliderlabs/logspout:master` and include a new `modules.go` file as well as the `build.sh` script that resides in the root of